ammar-tanwar/bloglearnbay/posts/is-your-data-scientist-salary-competitive-cross-check-with-the-latest-trends.md

 ---
 title:  Is Your Data Scientist Salary Competitive?
 Cross-Check With The Latest Trends
-stitle: "Is Your Data Scientist Salary Competitive?
-Cross-Check With The Latest Trends"
+stitle: "Compare The Data Scientist Salaries with the latest trends - Learnbay"
 publish: "Published on"
 published_time: "2022-11-21T13:25:31+05:30"
 modified_time: "2022-11-21T13:25:31+05:30"
-desc: "Wondering if your data scientist salary in India is competitive?
-Check out the latest salary trends to see where you stand.
-With the average salary for data scientists in India on the rise, you can be sure that you're getting paid what you're worth."
+desc: "Wondering if your Data Scientist salary is competitive?
+Keep up with the latest trends and compare your salary to industry standards."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/isd-1.jpg"
 headerAlt: "Two data scientists sitting on opposite corners of a seesaw, which is made of a gold dollar coin image and a platform.
 The accompanying title reads, 'Is Your Data Scientist Salary Competitive?
 Cross check with letest trends.'"